yuxshao/learn-gamedev/Introduction to Game Development.md

 Usage might then be:

     var z = instance_create(0, 0, oTransition);
-    z.newRoom = room_next(room); z.fadeLength = 30;
+    z.newRoom = room_next(room); z.fadeLength = 20;

 We can also package this into our own global utility function, or what GM calls a script.
-To do this, create a new script resource, giving it the name you'd like to use to call the function, e.g., room_fade_to.
+To do this, create a new script resource, giving it the name you¿d like to use to call the function, e.g., `room_fade_to`.
 We want to take two arguments: the new room, and (optionally) the length of the fade.

-The script body will be similar to the example usage above, except to refer to arguments, we use the identifiers argument[0...15] and argument_count for the number of arguments passed into the script.
+The script body will be similar to the example usage above, except to refer to arguments, we use the identifiers `argument[0...15]` and `argument_count` for the number of arguments passed into the script.
 The body would look like:

     var z = instance_create(0, 0, oTransition);
     z.newRoom = argument[0];
     if (argument_count > 1) z.fadeLength = argument[1];

-Usage would then be reduced to `room_fade_to(room_next(room), 30);`
+Usage would then be reduced to `room_fade_to(room_next(room), 20);`

-[checkpoint]
+##### Checkpoint

+You can download the GM project with everything up to this step [here](../resources/checkpoints/menu/2_transition.gmz).

 <a href="#top" class="top" id="manual-drawing">Top</a>
 ##4.3 Manual Drawing